 I’ll show you a couple that I did, so you can get the gist of it.

 For this one, the assignment is for you to go outside and keep walking until you can hear almost nothing.
 You want to find the quietest place you can.
-Afterwards, document it through a photo, video, writing, etc. I decided to take photos of mine.
+Afterward, document it through a photo, video, writing, etc. I decided to take photos of mine.
 Here are a few:

 For this one, you go through someone else’s library, find book titles that fit together, and align their titles.
 You’re supposed to learn more about the other person.
 I kind of did that.